tulane-cmps6610-fall-2025/problem-set-02-arturoAltamirano/answers.md

      n * 1 + n log<sub>7</sub> * n

-     we can state that if we ignore constants and cancel our n
+     we can state that log<sub>7</sub> n dominates the constant at large growth, we can then simplify to:

      **asymptotic notation: O(n log n)**